-What does it take to have a Christmas tree lower back?
+What does it take to acquire a Christmas tree lower back?

-By definition to achieve a Christmas tree lower back you need well developed spinal erectors and very low body fat.
+By definition, to achieve a Christmas tree lower back, you need to develop your spinal erectors and cut down to a very low body fat level.
 In simpler words – you need mass and leanness.
-However, it’s not that easy – especially for natural bodybuilders.
+However, it’s not that easy, especially for natural bodybuilders.

-It truly depends on your situation but in general the exercises that will target that area brutally hard are weighted hyper-extensions and good old deadlifts.
-If you are doing deadlifts specifically to develop your back, it’s recommended to stick with the conventional version instead of the sumo because it places more stress on your lower back.
-The hyper-extensions are there to add some volume and target that area specifically.
+If you are doing deadlifts specifically to develop your back, stick with the conventional version instead of the sumo because it places more stress on the area.